StackStorm/st2contrib/README.md

-bsd_license_vtm | License a vTM from the Services Director. bsd_unlicense_vtm | Mark a vTM as Deleted in the Services Director inventory. bsd_list_vtms | Get the list of vTMs and information from the Services Director. vtm_add_pool | Create a pool on a vTM. vtm_del_pool | Delete a pool on a vTM. vtm_add_tip | Create a Traffic IP Group on a vTM.
+bsd_license_vtm | License a vTM from the Services Director. bsd_unlicense_vtm | Mark a vTM as Deleted in the Services Director inventory. bsd_list_vtms | Get the list of vTMs and information from the Services Director. bsd_get_vtm_bandwidth | Get the assigned, current, and peak bandwidth for one or more vTMs bsd_set_vtm_bandwidth | Set the assigned bandwidth for a given vTM vtm_add_pool | Create a pool on a vTM. vtm_del_pool | Delete a pool on a vTM. vtm_add_tip | Create a Traffic IP Group on a vTM.